 Artificial insemination

-Artificial insemination is often the first step in a MAP program.
-This method involves injecting sperm directly into the woman's uterus during her ovulatory period.
-Ideal candidates for this technique are often couples with minor fertility problems, or unmarried women wishing to conceive without a male partner.
+Artificial insemination is often the initial step in a MAP programme.
+This method involves injecting sperm directly into the woman’s uterus during her ovulatory period.
+Ideal candidates for this technique are often couples with minor fertility problems or unmarried women wishing to conceive without a male partner.

-In vitro fertilization, commonly known as IVF, involves collecting eggs from the woman and sperm from the man, and fertilizing them in the laboratory.
-Once the embryos have been obtained, they are transferred to the woman's uterus in the hope that they will implant and develop.
+In vitro fertilisation, commonly known as IVF, involves collecting eggs from the woman and sperm from the man and fertilising them in the laboratory.
+Once the embryos have been obtained, they are transferred to the woman’s uterus in the hope that they will implant and develop.

-- Benefits The advantages: higher success rate, possibility of genetically diagnosing embryos prior to transfer.
+Advantages: higher success rate, possibility of genetically diagnosing the embryos before transfer.

 Frozen embryo transfer

 Frozen embryo transfer (FET) is a complementary technique to IVF.
-After a first IVF attempt, surplus embryos can be frozen for later use.
+After a first attempt at IVF, surplus embryos can be frozen for later use.
 They will be thawed and implanted in the uterus during a subsequent cycle.

-- Benefits multiple attempts are possible without further ovarian stimulation, reducing costs and stress.
+Advantages: several attempts possible without further ovarian stimulation, reduced costs and stress.

-A PMA program is structured around a number of key stages that enable fertility problems to be assessed and treated, while providing personalized follow-up for candidates.
+A PMA pathway is structured around a number of key stages that enable fertility problems to be assessed and treated, while providing personalised follow-up for candidates.

 Initial consultations and preliminary examinations

 Initially, detailed medical consultations and preliminary examinations are carried out to assess fertility factors in both partners or the single woman.
-This may include hormone tests, sperm analysis and pelvic ultrasound.
+This may include hormone tests, sperm analyses and pelvic ultrasounds.

 Ovarian stimulation

 For techniques such as IVF or artificial insemination, ovarian stimulation is often necessary.
-The aim is to stimulate the ovaries to produce several oocytes in a single cycle.
-Specific drugs and hormonal injections are generally used for this purpose.
+This involves stimulating the ovaries to produce several oocytes in a single cycle.
+Specific drugs and hormonal injections are generally used for this.

-In the case of IVF, an ovarian puncture is performed to collect the oocytes produced.
-These oocytes are then brought into contact with sperm for in vitro fertilization.
-For artificial insemination, this step is replaced by the direct injection of sperm into the uterus.
+In the case of IVF, an ovarian puncture is carried out to collect the oocytes produced.
+These oocytes are then brought into contact with spermatozoa for in vitro fertilisation.
+For artificial insemination, this stage is replaced by the direct injection of sperm into the uterus.

-Certain criteria must be met to qualify for PMA.
-These criteria vary somewhat from country to country, but are broadly similar.
+There are certain criteria that must be met in order to benefit from MAP.
+These criteria vary slightly from country to country, but are broadly similar.

 Age and marital status

-Age is a determining factor for PMA.
+Age is a determining factor for MAP.
 In general, women must be under 43 to be eligible.
-Marital status also plays a role, as the techniques can be offered to married or cohabiting heterosexual couples, and to unmarried women in some countries.
+Marital status also plays a role, as the techniques can be offered to married or cohabiting heterosexual couples and to unmarried women in some countries.

 Medical history

-Complex medical histories often require comprehensive evaluation.
+Complex medical histories often require a full assessment.
 This may include genetic diseases, a history of cancer, or major hormonal dysfunctions.

 Fertility problems

-The main reason for resorting to MAP is obviously linked to various fertility problems.
-These can affect one or both partners, and range from sperm abnormalities in men to ovulatory or tubal disorders in women.
+The main reason for undergoing MAP is obviously related to various fertility problems.
+These can affect one or both partners and range from sperm abnormalities in men to ovulatory or tubal disorders in women.

-The PMA process can be emotionally challenging.
-That's why it's crucial to surround yourself with the right psychological support to manage the ups and downs.
+The MAP process can be emotionally challenging.
+It is therefore crucial to surround yourself with the right psychological support to help you cope with the ups and downs.

 Family and social support

 Having the positive support of friends and family can often help you get through this process with greater serenity.
-Open dialogue between loved ones can help ventilate emotions and provide daily support.
+Open dialogue between loved ones can help ventilate emotions and provide day-to-day support.

 Support groups and therapy

-It is also possible to join PMA-specific support groups where participants share their personal experiences.
-In addition, individual or couple therapy with a mental health professional specializing in infertility can offer significant help.
+It is also possible to join specific MAP support groups where participants share their personal experiences.
+In addition, individual or couple therapy with a mental health professional specialising in infertility can offer significant help.

-The cost of PMA varies considerably from country to country, and also depends on the techniques used.
+The cost of MAP varies considerably from country to country and also depends on the techniques used.

 Treatment costs